qouteall/immptl/docs/wiki/Dimension-Stack.md

 In this example, the overworld appears twice.
 In this case, the end's floor will have a one-way portal that points to overworld.
 At the same time, the void, overworld and the nether are stacked normally.

-One dimension cannot have two connections on floor or ceiling.
+One dimension cannot hold two connections on its floor.
+Same for ceiling.
 If such conflict exists, the arrow will be in red.

 ### Per-Dimension Options